-Join Scott Simpson for an in-depth discussion in this video Next steps, part of Up and Running with Bash Scripting.
+Join Scott Simpson for an in-depth discussion in this video Next steps, part of Learning Bash Scripting.

 …There are a lot of fantastic resources out there for…beginner, intermediate and advanced Bash users, and one of the…best is the Bash manual itself, which you can get…to in your terminal window using the command man bash.…Or you can find it online.…There's a community at Bash-hackers with a…lot of great guides and information as well.…The Linux documentation project has a detailed list of gotchas or…things to watch out for, along with code examples to describe them.…If you run into problems or have a question you can't…find the answer to in the documentation, stackoverflow is a great option.…I hope you had as much fun with this course as I had creating it.…